LiYangHart/Hyperparameter-Optimization-of-Machine-Learning-Algorithms/README.md

 # Hyperparameter-Optimization-of-Machine-Learning-Algorithms

 This code provides a hyper-parameter optimization implementation for machine learning algorithms, as described in the paper "On Hyperparameter Optimization of Machine Learning Algorithms: Theory and Practice".

+To fit a machine learning model into different problems, its hyper-parameters must be tuned.
+Selecting the best hyper-parameter configuration for machine learning models has a direct impact on the model's performance.
+In this paper, optimizing the hyper-parameters of common machine learning models is studied.
+We introduce several state-of-the-art optimization techniques and discuss how to apply them to machine learning algorithms.
+Many available libraries and frameworks developed for hyper-parameter optimization problems are provided, and some open challenges of hyper-parameter optimization research are also discussed in this paper.
+Moreover, experiments are conducted on benchmark datasets to compare the performance of different optimization methods and provide practical examples of hyper-parameter optimization.

 This paper and code will help industrial users, data analysts, and researchers to better develop machine learning models by identifying the proper hyper-parameter configurations effectively.

 ## Paper